FirebaseExtended/angularfire/docs/guide/user-auth.md

 // for ui-router
 app.run(["$rootScope", "$state", function($rootScope, $state) {
 $rootScope.$on("$stateChangeError", function(event, toState, toParams, fromState, fromParams, error) {
-  // We can catch the error thrown when the $requireAuth promise is rejected
+  // We can catch the error thrown when the $requireSignIn promise is rejected
   // and redirect the user back to the home page if (error === "AUTH_REQUIRED") {
     $state.go("home");